-Can You Get Free Solar Panels in Ohio?
+Can You Really Get Free Solar Panels in Ohio?

-One of the biggest myths about solar panels is that the government will give them to you for free.
-We wish this were true, but unfortunately, the government is not giving out free solar panels.
+One of the biggest myths about rooftop solar panels is that the government will give them to you for free.
+We wish this were true, but unfortunately, no one is giving out free solar panels.

-If you can’t get solar panels for free, why are there so many ads that say you can?
-Plainly put, most companies that promise to install solar panels for free are scams.
+If you can’t get rooftop solar panels for free, why are there so many ads that say you can?

-In many cases, companies that are offering free solar panels are really trying to sign people up for predatory loans that come with high interest rates, expensive fees, and unfavorable terms.
+Most companies that claim to install solar panels for free are trying to sign people up for predatory loans that come with high interest rates, expensive fees, and unfavorable terms.
 Predatory lenders use aggressive sales tactics—like promising free solar panels—to coerce borrowers.
 Other free solar panel ads are concealed attempts to collect your personal data by promising a too-good-to-be-true offer.

 The solar tax credit is a federal solar incentive that has been in effect since 2006.
 It’s recently gotten a lot of attention thanks to the Inflation Reduction Act, which expanded and extended the tax credit.
 The tax credit is not a direct payment or a discount on solar panels.
-It’s a credit that reduces what you owe in federal income tax for the year you install your solar panels.
-The solar tax credit is worth 30% of your total solar installation costs for solar panel systems that are installed between 2022 and 2032.
+It’s a credit that reduces what you owe in federal income tax by 30% of your solar installation costs.

 How the Solar Tax Credit Works

-If you spend $10,000 on a solar panel installation, you will receive a tax credit worth $3,000.
-When you file your tax return, you can claim your credit, reducing what you owe by $3,000!
+If you spend $10,000 on a solar panel installation, you’re eligible to receive a tax credit worth $3,000.
+When you file your tax return, you can claim your credit, reducing what you owe by $3,000 and essentially saves you 30% on your solar installation costs.
 If your credit is worth more than you owe, you can roll the reminder into the following year.
-The tax credit effectively saves you 30% on your solar installation costs.

 More Ways to Save on Solar Panels